HassanKhan20/D-Vision/README.md

 ## 🎯 Mission

-Bring personal AI assistance into the real world — starting with **smart glasses that recognize who you’re looking at** and instantly show helpful context.
+Bring personal AI assistance into the real world — starting with **smart glasses that recognize who you're looking at** and instantly show helpful context.

 This repo contains the **desktop MVP** so the experience can be tested **before custom hardware arrives**.